TWoolhouse/lboroCW-Trelno/design/report.md

   - Ensured the 'Kanban' on the dashboard and the project page are consistent.
   - Coded the system for dividing a task into multiple subtasks.
   - Developed the functionality that allowed Users to be assigned to a task.
-  - Coded the functionality that allowede creating, editing and viewing posts.
+  - Coded the functionality that allowed creating, editing and viewing posts.
-  - Developed the seach functionality that allows searching through posts.
+  - Developed the search functionality that allows searching through posts.
   - Responsible for developing the functionality for creating topics.
   - Responsible for developing the functionality for creating clients.
   - Displaying an employees current workload on both the manager and project page.